Araa11mm/techradar-bootcamp-frontend/README.md

 ## Eslint & Prettier

-The project uses eslint and prettier.
+The project uses ifnt and prettier.
 During development, you can check the code style and fix some errors and warnings.

 Check syntax (Eslint): `npm run lint`, check and fix: `npm run lint:fix`